 “We’re helping them understand what our go-to-market strategy is from a long-term standpoint and making sure we have an opportunity to share the vision of that roadmap,” Bekele says.
 “Ultimately we need retailers to buy in and join us on this journey because, together as a system, we can provide a much better solution than any of us, or any competitor, can do alone.”

-Keep an eye out for more stories in the coming months that look into the individual elements (or building blocks) that make up our complete e-business solution.
+Keep an eye out for more stories in the coming months that look into the individual elements (or building blocks) that make up our complete omni-channel solution.